-Interest expense from short-term notes payable amounted to ₱48 million in 2021 and ₱148 million in 2020 million (see Note 26 of the audited financial statements).
+Interest expense from short-term notes payable amounted to ₦106 million in 2022, ₦48 million in 2021 and ₦148 million in 2020.

 14. Financial Risk Management Objectives and Policies

 The Group's principal financial instruments are composed of cash and cash equivalents, short-term cash investments, equity investments designated at FVOCI, loans payable and long-term debts.
 The main purpose of these financial instruments is to raise finances for the Group's operations.